 - Analysis of rates by birth cohort reveals, how the level of incidence (or mortality) differs between successive generations.
-May reflect differences in risk factor levels across the cohorts. - May reflect differences in risk factor levels across the conorts. - Often more informative about "true" age-incidence pattern than age-specific incidences of single calendar period.
+May reflect differences in risk factor levels across the cohorts. - Often more informative about "true" age-incidence pattern than age-specific incidences of single calendar period.